MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/visual-c-ado-programming.md

 In Visual C++, declare a variable as type **\_variant\_t**.
 A few schematic **\_variant\_t** declarations are shown below.

 > [!NOTE]
-> <P>These declarations merely give a rough idea of what you would code in your own program.
-For more information, see the examples below, and the Visual C++ documentation.</P>
+> These declarations merely give a rough idea of what you would code in your own program.
+For more information, see the examples below, and the Visual C++ documentation.

 ```cpp